What is Normalized EBITDA and Why It Matters

 QoE findings frequently differ from seller-prepared adjusted EBITDA:

-• Some seller add-backs get rejected as unsupported
+• Some seller add-backs get rejected as unsupported or inappropriate

 • The final normalized figure may be higher or lower than seller expectations